Qrouger/PPIFold/README.md

 Ex : UniprotID1,UniprotID2,UniprotID3...

-The file conf.txt need to be filed with all Path.
+The file conf.txt need to be filed with all Paths.

 Path_Uniprot_ID : Path and name of the UniprotID file.<br>
 Path_AlphaFold_Data : Path of the AlphaFold data base (default on ./alphadata).<br>